How to Take CBD Oil: Methods & Doses

 These sort of products are broad-spectrum, and can be combined with terpenes.
 Meaning you get a variety of cannabinoids minus any THC (the compound which gets you high) and with intense flavour.

 Outside of the above methods of taking CBD, it is also available in a variety of CBD edibles, capsules, pills and.

 It’s important to research the ingredients in full before purchasing something like this as they often contain very low amounts of CBD oil, and could also potentially have lots of other additives.

-However, do note that using CBD oil capsules have one of to the lowest absorption rates, as they go through the first pass effect, being broken down by the kidneys before entering the bloodstream.
-To learn more about absorption rates, check out our post about the bio-availability of CBD.
+This is because any CBD edibles go through the first pass effect via your digestive tract, being broken down by the liver before entering the bloodstream.
+If you want to learn more about absorption rates, check out our post about the bioavailability of CBD.

-However, they can still be a good option for those who want to take CBD daily but who dislike the taste of natural, unflavoured CBD oil.
+However, they can still be a good option for those who want to take CBD products daily but who dislike the taste of natural, unflavoured CBD oil.